Last Updated on June 11, 2022 by Paroma

 This particular road trip covers 247 miles along the Redwood Highway (also known as Highway 101) from Mendocino in the south to Crescent City in the north, spanning three counties (Mendocino, Humboldt and Del Norte) with the majority of the trip being focused on Humboldt county, the heart of the old growth Coastal Redwoods, the tallest trees in the world!

 For reference, Mendocino lies 168 miles and Crescent City is 376 miles to the north of San Francisco.
 The fastest way to get to Mendocino from San Francisco is via the inland Highway 101N (2.5-3 hrs).
-The more scenic route (that takes invariably longer) is the via the Pacific Coast Highway (aka Route 1/Highway 1/Shoreline Highway).
+The more scenic route (that takes invariably longer) is the Pacific Coast Highway (aka Route 1/Highway 1/Shoreline Highway) filled with amazing stops and detours detailed in this post.

 Either way, once you get to Mendocino take Highway 1 to Leggett, from where the two routes (Highway 1 and Route 101N) merge to become a single highway, aka Redwood Highway, that leads all the way to Crescent City, only 26 miles south of the Oregon border.